-Osteopathy treatment can help in the following conditions:
+Osteopathy treatment can both relieve pain and reduce inflammation in the following conditions:

 Suzanne G. Harper is a member of the General Osteopathic Council and her details are available in their register.